 While the Kentucky Derby is capped at 20 horses, only 14 spots are made available for the Preakness.
 Were not going to reach the limit this year.
-As of today there are only 10 horses that currently have betting lines to win the race.
+As of today there are only 13 horses that currently have betting lines to win the race.

-The top two from the Derby will be in action, as Always Dreaming and Lookin at Lee are both making the trip.
-Overall, there’s five that raced at Churchill Downs.
-It just so happens that those five have the five best odds to win the race.
+The top two from the Derby will be in action, as Justify and Good Magic are both making the trip.
+Overall, there’s six horses that raced at Churchill Downs who currently have odds.

 If you are looking for some expert advice, be sure to check out my Preakness Stakes predictions.
 I’ll be releasing my win/place/show picks soon.

-Vegas Odds on Favorites to Win the 2017 Preakness Stakes
+Vegas Odds on Favorites to Win the 2018 Preakness Stakes

 Updated List of Current Betting Odds for Each Horse in the Field